Landslide warnings issued for several areas in four districts

 Early landslide warnings have been issued for multiple areas in four districts as heavy rainfall continues in parts of the island.

-Landslide warnings will be in effect until 10:00 p.m. tomorrow (May 28), the National Building and Research Organisation (NBRO) said.
+Landslide warnings will be in effect from 10:00 a.m. today (28) and will remain in effect until 10:00 a.m. tomorrow (29), the National Building Research Organisation (NBRO) said.

-Accordingly, a Level 1 (Yellow) warning issued for several Divisional Secretariat Divisions (DSDs) and surrounding areas in the Galle, Kalutara, Kandy and Kegalle districts as follows:
+Accordingly, a Level 1 (Yellow) warning has been issued for several Divisional Secretariat Divisions (DSDs) and surrounding areas in the Galle, Kalutara, Kandy, and Kegalle districts as follows:

 Galle: Elpitiya Divisional Secretariat DSD and surrounding areas.